Looking for the best things to do in Jervis Bay?!

 KANGAROOS ON GREEN PATCH BEACH

-One of the most iconic things to do at Jervis Bay is seeing the resident kangaroos and wallabies that frequent Green Patch Beach in Booderee National Park.
+One of the most iconic things to do at Jervis Bay is to see the resident kangaroos and wallabies that frequent Green Patch Beach in Booderee National Park.

 It’s a short 10-minute drive from Hyams Beach to Green Patch Beach, and plenty of free parking spaces are available down by the shoreline.

 You can also spend a night or two at the Green Patch campground if you wish to spend some more time in this beautiful section of the bay.